jjmart90/Test/README.md

-# Sociology 341 Library Session (Spring 2018)
+# Overcoming Impostor Syndrome

-Jekyll repository for the "Sociology 341 Library Session (Spring 2018)" library session at the University of Idaho Library in February 2018.
+Jekyll repository for the "Overcoming Impostor Syndrome (Summer 2018)" library session at the ULibrary Instruciton West Conference in Summer 2018.
+Presented by Jessica Martinez and Meredith Forrey

 <link to repository>

-This library session will teach you how to:
+This session will address:
-- search in STS journals and library databases
+- what is imposter syndrome?
-- create and modify your search strategies
+- how does it affect library instruction?
-- use citation chaining backwards and forwards through a research topic
+- strategies to overcome imposter syndrome